chetanthere/LTV_Calculation/README.md

 Methods are
 Ingest(e,D) : Stores event e in data structure D

-TopxSimpleLTVCutomers(x,D) : Retuens top x customers with highest LTV in D
+TopxSimpleLTVCutomers(x,D) : Returns top x customers with highest LTV in D

 Data structure is python dictionary which has one entry for each customer and of the form below